 The major objectives of breeding programs in safflower are to develop varieties for (i) high seed yield, (Raina et al., 2005) improved oil content and fatty acid composition, and (iii) enhanced pest and disease resistance since these improvements make safflower more economic and sustainable.
 Safflower breeding techniques can be listed as introduction, pure-line selection, mass selection, the bulk population technique, recurrent selection, backcross breeding method, pedigree analysis, and the single-seed descent (SSD) techniques, which are the most popular methods employed in safflower breeding schemes.
 Among these viable methods, introduction is the easiest and the most effective form of varietal improvement in safflower, and it has been widely used around the globe.
 It is required a few cycles of adaptation, selection, and evaluation prior to formal release for commercial production since they respond differently to changes in the environment (over years and locations).
 Consequently, before the varieties are subjected to a selection process for identifying superior genotypes and subsequent evaluations for commercial release, the introduced varieties should necessarily be acclimatized (Golkar and Karimi, 2019).

-Furthermore, pure line selection, is the most common technique for the development of varieties, has been widely used to develop a great number of safflower varieties, including K-1, CO-1, Type-65, A-2, Saffire, N-630, Nagpur-7, Bhima, N-62-8, A-300, Manjira, S-144, JSF-1, APRR-3, Bhima, HUS-305, Sharda, JSI-7, PBNS-12, Nebraska-5 and Nebraska-10.
+Furthermore, pure line selection, the most common technique for the development of varieties, has been widely used to develop a great number of safflower varieties, including K-1, CO-1, Type-65, A-2, Saffire, N-630, Nagpur-7, Bhima, N-62-8, A-300, Manjira, S-144, JSF-1, APRR-3, Bhima, HUS-305, Sharda, JSI-7, PBNS-12, Nebraska-5 and Nebraska-10.
 It is mostly because of the availability of untapped genetic variation for various traits of this crop (Singh and Nimbkar, 2006).
 Mass selection has been successfully employed to develop varieties with improved resistance to several serious diseases, including leaf blight produced by Alternaria carthami and bacterial blight caused by Pseudomonas syringae van Hall.
 The majority of released varieties in India have been developed through selection in the existing plant materials (Pushpa et al., 2023).

 6.2 Hybridization in safflower

 Hybridization is a key step in plant genetic improvement programs, followed by the selection of promising genotypes/lines.
-It is not only used for deciphering the inheritance pattern of various traits also for introducing favorable genes/alleles controlling multiple traits into a single genetic makeup to generate genetic variations.
+It is not only used for deciphering the inheritance pattern of various traits, but also for introducing favorable genes/alleles controlling multiple traits into a single genetic makeup to generate genetic variations.
 However, influencing factors such as the selection of elite parental lines based on per se performance, parents’ genetic variability bringing favorable genes/alleles of diverse origins together, and the degree of expression in yield components must be considered.
 For example, numerous released commercial varieties namely AC Sunset, AC Stirling, Ouiriego 88, San Jose 89, Leed, Sidwill, Hartman, Rehbein, Oker, Girard, Finch Sahuaripa 88, A-1, Tara, Nira, Phule Kusuma, Girna, JSI-73, and NARI-6 have been developed using the pedigree process.
 To incorporate highly inherited dominant genes/alleles conferring resistance to diseases like Phytophthora drechsleri root rot or modulating high oleic acid in safflower (Ladd and Knowles, 1971; Hamdan et al., 2009), backcrossing has been successfully employed.
 The technique has been successfully exploited to introduce cold tolerance and seed dormancy and into interspecific segregants with cultivated species from C. flavescens and C. palaestinus, respectively (Kotecha and Zimmerman, 1978).
 Backcrossing was widely used to develop wilt disease resistant interspecific hybrids carrying desirable gene from wild relatives, C. oxyacanthus, C. turkestanicus, and C. criticus (Anjani, 2005).